-Our careers guide helps those wanting to train as a Pyschotherapist or Counsellor understand key defintions
+Our careers guide helps those wanting to train as a Psychotherapist or Counsellor understand key definitions

 Psychiatrist – medically-qualified doctor who specializes in mental illness.
 Uses diagnoses (eg ‘schizophrenia’) and most often medication.
 Some are also psychotherapists who use non-medication ways of improving mental health, in addition to their medical practice.
 “Psychiatrist” title is professionally restricted which means it’s illegal for anyone not properly qualified to call themselves a psychiatrist.

 Psychologist – trained in the workings of the mind, often from an experimental basis.
 Clinical or Counselling Psychologists specialise in treating diagnostic conditions with a variety of therapies but most often CBT.
 They tend to specialise in particular areas such as adult or child mental health, neuropsychology, or older adults.
 “Clinical” or “Counselling Psychologist” title is professionally restricted which means it’s illegal for anyone not properly qualified to call themselves a Clinical or Counselling Psychologist.